Is the Biblical Jesus Such a Great Person?

 1As they approached Jerusalem and came to Bethphage on the Mount of Olives, Jesus sent two disciples, 2saying to them, “Go to the village ahead of you, and at once you will find a donkey tied there, with her colt by her.
 Untie them and bring them to me.
 3If anyone says anything to you, tell him that the Lord needs them, and he will send them right away.”

-I don't think that Jesus' orders were ethical at this point.
+I don’t think that Jesus’ orders were ethical at this point.
 You must ask the owner for permission to borrow something from him or at least buy it or rent it from him.
 Some will argue that Jesus needed the donkey to fulfill a prophecy.
-But why would God want Jesus to commit a sin in order to fulfill a prophecy?
+But why would God want Jesus to sin to fulfill a prophecy?

 Matthew 5:22